cclow/50sfit/pages/about.md

 I'm still continually learning through reading, listening, thinking, and experimenting with myself.
 I hope that by sharing what has worked for me would help you in some ways to live a fuller 50s and beyond.

+There is no rush.
+Reaching an unhealthy state took years of neglect and doing the wrong things.
+Give yourself time to get back into a healthy one, in a way that would last the rest of your life.